-I wish we’d done this earlier because it’s actually really easy to widen deck boards – I thought we’d have to do major work to fix tight deck boards.
+I wish we’d done this earlier because it’s actually really easy to widen deck boards gaps – I thought we’d have to do major work to fix tight deck boards.
+If you’re struggling with no space between deck boards, but are wondering: how do you widen the gap between deck boards?, read on to learn how to cut space between deck boards – plus the simple hack that makes sawing between deck boards foolproof.

 What Happens if You Don’t Space Deck Boards?

-When we first bought the house and saw the mildew, I didn’t realize the deck boards were the problem.
-The deck looked like a normal deck!
+When we first bought the house and saw the mildew, I didn’t realize that a lack of space between deck boards was the problem.
 In 2014 I scrubbed the deck thoroughly, prepped for staining, and stained the deck grey.

-I was disappointed when, a few years later, the deck stain looked like crap again.
+I was disappointed when, a few years later, the deck stain didn’t hold up.
 In 2018, a lot of the stain had just worn off and the mildew was back:

 So I scrubbed it again and applied an opaque black stain.
-By this point, I suspected the deck boards were the problem but I thought it would be such a huge job to widen the deck boards.
+By this point, I suspected the deck boards were the problem.
+I had been wondering, “should deck boards have a gap?”
+Turns out – YES!
+Deck board spacing is so important.
+But I thought it would be such a huge job to widen the deck boards gaps.
 I hoped that if maybe, I got better stain, it would be fine… Plus we were getting the exterior renovated at this time, so it was a scramble just to get the deck stained before the snow fell.

-By 2021 it looked like this (I snapped this photo after we widened the deck boards, to show you how the deck stain wore off):
+By 2021 the deck looked like this (I snapped this photo after we widened the gap between deck boards, to show you how the deck stain wore off):

-So we finally decided to widen the spaces between the deck boards, before staining it black again.
-I sanded any loose and peeling bits of stain with an orbital sander while hubby went about widening the deck boards.
-Here’s how we did it – and how you can easily widen deck boards too!
+We finally decided to widen the spaces between the deck boards, before staining it black again.
+I sanded any loose and peeling bits of stain with an orbital sander while hubby went about widening the deck board gaps.
+Here’s how we increased the deck board gap without removing the boards – and how you can easily widen deck boards too!
+If you’re wondering, “how can I increase deck board gap without removing the boards?” read on to learn how to fix deck boards that are too tight.

 - Circular saw

-First, you don’t need to remove the deck boards to widen the gap between them.
+You don’t need to remove the deck boards to widen the gap between them!
 Just take a circular saw and cut in between the boards.
 Sounds scary, right?
 Envisioning yourself veering off course and destroying the deck?
 All you need is a makeshift guide to keep the circular saw in line!
-I’ll explain how in the next section, but here are the rest of our steps:
+I’ll explain how to make a saw guide in the next section, but here are the basic steps to increase the space between deck boards.

-- Clean the deck crevices of debris (a broom or leaf blower helps)
+- Clean the deck crevices of debris, using a broom or leaf blower

 - Adjust the blade depth to cut through the crevice the entire board depth – but not so deep that is cuts the cross pieces under the deck boards